markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 ## Feature Selection

 In this video we will discuss the next step of the machine learning pipeline which is features election.
 What do I mean by features selection?
 Features selection refers to algorithms or procedures that will allow us to find the best subset of features from all the variables present in our dataset.

-This is, the process to identify the most predictive features at the beginning of the feature selection
+This is, the process to identify the most predictive features.

-process.

-We start with the entire dataset with all the variables and by the end of the feature selection process

-we end up with a smaller number of features which are typically the most predictive ones.
+At the beginning of the feature selection process, we start with the entire dataset with all the variables and by the end of the feature selection process we end up with a smaller number of features which are typically the most predictive ones.

+## Why Do We Select Features?

+- Simple models are easier to interpret
+- Shorter training times
+- Enhanced generalization by reducing overfitting
+- Easier to implement by s developers -> Model production

 But the way that we select features to begin with.